 There are plenty of reasons that franchises are attractive to current and potential small business owners.
 Consider the following pros of owning a franchise business:

-- It's a turnkey system.
 The franchise system is a proven system for operating the business and generating profits.
-If you are willing to pay a little more, but get to profitability quicker, then a turnkey franchise should be considered.
-If your skills are weak in sales & marketing or operations then a turnkey franchise may be best.
+If you are willing to pay a little more but get to profitability quicker, then a turnkey franchise should be considered.

-- Recruiting staff may be easier.
 Finding good employees is a critical success factor for many independent small business owners.
-A franchise business with a recognized name will generally have greater recruiting pull than an unknown business entity.
+A franchise business with a recognized name will typically have established recruiting and training programs to attract and retain the best talent.

 Cons of Buying a Franchise

 Though buying a franchise has its advantages for the small business owner, it doesn't come without its disadvantages.

 Buying a brand name franchise is often beyond the financial capability of many potential business owners.
 For example, many franchises require you to make an initial investment that can be anywhere from $5,000 to over $1 million.
 Also, you're often required to have a minimum net worth, and liquid cash available if needed as well as good credit.
 An independent business may be more financially realistic if the owner has trouble meeting the requirements for investing in a franchise.

 Each year franchisees are required to make royalty payments in return for support in operations and advertising.
 In other words, they might deduct a percentage of your revenue each year.
 They also may charge a percentage fee for marketing and sales support.

 Franchisees are required to share financial information and conform to uniform operating procedures.
 If you own an independent business, you can run it the way you want.
 However, with a franchise, you must adhere to their corporate policies.